sambuccid/attempt-clean-architecture-ruby/README.md

 The **use cases** are defined using the command pattern, and they accept and return just simple string or numbers, so there aren't Interfaces to represents **in and out Ports** between use cases and interface adapters.

 ### carpark_interface_adapters
-This is a gem containing the controllers and repositories, it imports the `carpark` gem to be able to call the use cases.
+This is a gem containing the **controllers** and **repositories**, it imports the `carpark` gem to be able to call the use cases.

-The only repository is implemented in memory, it doesn't implement any Interface because in Ruby they are not strictly necessary.
+The only **repository** is implemented in memory, it doesn't implement any Interface because in Ruby they are not strictly necessary.

-The controller is just one, and it does the job of both controller and presenter.
+The **controller** is just one, and it does the job of both controller and presenter.
 This might violate the single responibility principle but there is very little code involved in presenting the data.

 The cotroller contains all the endpoints of the application, validation of input parameters, and the formatting of the results.